-The ET Method
+The Elapsed Time (ET) Method

-This method uses the vehicle weight and the elapsed time (ET) to finish a quarter mile (402.3 meters) on the formula of Horsepower = Weight/(ET/5.825)3.
+This method uses the vehicle weight and the elapsed time (ET) to finish a quarter mile (402.3 meters) on the formula of

-The Trap-speed Method
+The Trap-Speed Method

-This method uses the vehicle weight and the speed at which the vehicle finished a quarter mile (402.3 meters) on the formula of Horsepower = Weight*(Speed/234)3.
-The speed to be used here should be the finishing speed at the quarter mile point, not the average speed.
+This method uses the vehicle weight and the speed at which the vehicle finished a quarter mile (402.3 meters) on the formula of

 What Is Horsepower?

 The idea of horsepower was created by the 19th century engineer James Watt, who built some of the first steam engines.
-Watt's work was remarkable, and to honor him, his name was given to the unit of electrical power, the watt (no, he didn't invent the light bulb, but his name is on every one).
+Watt's work was remarkable, and to honor him, his name was given to the unit of power, the watt (no, he didn't invent the light bulb, but his name is on every one).

 Watt was working in a mine, using horses to pull wagons of coal.
 He wanted to determine how much coal a pony could pull in a wagon over a given length.
-He measured how many feet a horse could 22,000 pounds of coal in one minute.
+He measured how many feet a horse could pull 22,000 pounds of coal in one minute.
 He then increased that amount to 33,000 foot-pounds in a minute, and called it horsepower.